The 19 Best Romantic Comedies of All Time

 Remember when all your angsty, lovelorn woes could be solved by a delightful (and Julia Roberts-infused) rom-com?
-Well, thanks to films like Bridget Jones’s Baby and La La Land, it seems like this genre is making a bit of a comeback.
-(There’s even a new Nancy Meyers movie starring Reese Witherspoon due out this fall.)
+Well, thanks to a slew of whip-smart, laugh-out-loud flicks hitting the big screen as of late, this genre is making a bit of a comeback.
 That’s why we’re recapping the timeless O.G.s of the rom-com era.
-Here, ten that will never get old.
+Here, 19 of the funniest, sweetest and most romantic flicks of all time.

 ‘While You Were Sleeping’